Skip to main content

 • A clear breakdown of each funding period under the case overview

-• Automatic rollover of unused funds or allocation into the next available period - no manual adjustments needed
+• Automatic rollover of unused funds or allocation into the next available period - no manual adjustments needed.
+(To ensure this functionality, funding periods must be correctly set up within the case, with clear start and end dates, and a proper budget allocation within each period).

 This helps your team stay ahead of funding constraints, reduce billing errors, and keep service delivery aligned with available funds.